-- (a) an individual has not been legally resident in the country for at least three years; and - (b) a firm which, - (i) is not registered in the country, - (ii) does not have a Ghanaian citizen as one of its principals.
+- (a) an individual has not been legally resident in the country for at least three years; - (b) a firm which, - (i) is not registered in the country, - (ii) consists entirely of foreign nationals, and - (iii) does not have a Ghanaian citizen as one of its principals.

-(5) The grant of a licence to engage in public practice of accountancy is subject to conditions determined by the Council.
+(5) The grant of a licence to engage in the public practice of accountancy is subject to conditions determined by the Council and published in the Gazette.